greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/support-stable-counterparts_2_1.md

 ---
 title: Support Stable Counterparts
 description: The purpose of this page is to give an overview and outline the expectations of the Support Stable Counterparts initiative.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/support-stable-counterparts_2_1/
+linkTitle: Support Stable Counterparts
+type: docs
 ---

 ## Overview